Corflu

-Corflu is a science fiction fanzine convention held each spring in North America (and three times in Britain).
+Corflu is a science fiction fanzine convention held each spring, generally in North America but also five times in England and once in Northern Ireland.
 It is named after a slang term for the "correction fluid" used in mimeograph printing, a common way to produce fanzines before the arrival of low-cost photocopying and online fanzines.
 Each Corflu is organized by a different regional group, selected at the previous year's gathering.
 Previous Corflus have been held at: